-Erik Himan is a principal in the Finance Practice of CRA.
+Erik Himan is a Vice President in the Finance Practice of CRA.
 He has over 15 years of experience applying economic and quantitative methods to problems in complex business litigation as a testifying expert and as a consultant.

 Mr. Himan specializes in the areas of business and asset valuation, appraisals and price disputes, assessing solvency in ability-to-pay and fraudulent conveyance claims, securities litigation, accounting issues, measurement of damages and the economic analysis of material adverse effects.

 Mr. Himan also consults on antitrust matters.
 He has been engaged in numerous matters by both the merging parties and the government agencies, including the Federal Trade Commission and the US Department of Justice, in the verification of merger efficiencies and synergies in horizontal mergers.
 He has also performed financial analyses related to claims of anticompetitive behavior, failing firm defenses, and he has analyzed the financial ability of firms to pay antitrust fines.